 - Avoid the financial responsibility of parenting

 - Freedom to choose if you want a long-term relationship with the baby’s father

 - Develop an ongoing relationship with your child

 Every woman's situation is different, and only you can decide what is best in your case.
-If you are trying to decide if adoption is the right option for you, you may find it helpful to meet with a Social Worker.
+If you are trying to decide if adoption is the right option for you, you may find it helpful to learn more about open adoption.
+Read the true stories of women who decided to place their babies with an adoptive family that they chose.
+Or, meet with a Social Worker.
 Call or schedule an appointment at RealOptions Pregnancy Medical Clinics.

 An open adoption involves an agreement between a child’s adoptive family and birth family that says that the two families will keep in touch.
 Open adoption allows for birth parents to contact the child they gave birth to through letters, pictures, and visits with the child and his family.

 Yes, there are a number of maternity homes across the country that are specifically for women who are choosing adoption.
 A woman may choose to leave her environment and travel across the country to carry out an adoption plan in total confidentiality, if that is what she wants.
 She may also choose to go to a nearby maternity home for support and other services.
 There are many other options including families who open up their homes to women, and support them during their adoption journey, and more.
 RealOptions can assist women who are interested in learning more about these options.

 Absolutely.
 We have women who chose adoption and today are very happy and proud of their choice and who are eager to share their adoption journey and answer any questions you may have.
 You can also read stories from those who have chosen an adoption plan for their child as well as the stories of those children at through UnplannedGood's website.